pingcap/tidb/docs/design/2023-04-11-pause-user-ddl-when-upgrading.md

   - This feature is not supported when upgrading from v7.1 and previous versions.
 - Other components
   - During the upgrade process, the operation of some components is not supported, such as:
-    - BR, Lightning ( Physical Import Mode ) : The operation of this type of component cannot be processed during the upgrade process, because the DDL in the paused state may be copied to TiDB during these operations.
+    - Backup/Restore, Lightning ( Physical Import Mode ) : The operation of this type of component cannot be processed during the upgrade process, because the DDL in the paused state may be copied to TiDB during these operations.
 However, the DDL in this state cannot be automatically resumed, which may lead to subsequent DDL block.
   - During the upgrade process, the operation of some components may be blocked, such as:
     - DM, TiCDC and Lightning (Logical Import Mode) and other components.
 That is, during the upgrade process, import SQL to TiDB through such components, and there are DDL operations (if there is a system DDL operation that may have latent risk), then these DDL will be set to paused, causing this import operation to block.